-Blue Brown Stripe Belt- (56 class requirement for promotion, 5 board breaks)
+Blue Black Stripe Belt- (56 class requirement for promotion, 5 board breaks)

 Joon-Gun- (32 movements): Joong-Gun is named after the patriot Ahn Joong-Gun who assassinated Hiro Bumi Ito, the first Japanese governor-general of Korea, known as the man who played the leading part in the Korea-Japan merger.
 There are 32 movements in this patter to represent Mr Ahn's age when he was executed at Lui-Shung in 1910.

 (WTF) Palgwe Yuk Jang- Concept of Water (Gam) Water is an element that never loses it's composure, and this leads to it's inherent strength.
 This hyung teaches the student that they can overcome any problems in life without sacrificing their state of being.

 Brown Belt- (64 class requirement for promotion, 6 board breaks)

 Toi-Gye (37 movements): Toi-Gye is the pen name of the noted scholar Yi Hwang (16th century) an authority on neo-Confucianism.
 The 37 movements of the pattern refer to his birthplace on 37-degree latitude, the diagram represent "scholar".

 (WTF) Palgwe Chil Jang- Concept of Mountains (San) Mountains are stable bodies, high and majestic in character, but with definite stopping places.
 This hyung is symbolic of a conservative approach to one's life ambitions and promote the practice of not living in a hasty manner.